microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 export const TabTemplate: import("@microsoft/fast-element").ViewTemplate<Tab, any>;

 // Warning: (ae-different-release-tags) This symbol has another declaration with a different release tag
-// Warning: (ae-forgotten-export) The symbol "FormAssociated" needs to be exported by the entry point index.d.ts
 // Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "TextArea" because one of its declarations is marked as @internal
 //
 // @public
-export class TextArea extends FormAssociated_7 {
+export class TextArea extends FormAssociatedTextArea {
     autofocus: boolean;
     cols: number;
     // @internal